 Figure 58 - Places recommended to be included in the Heritage Overlay, South Melbourne Heritage Study, (Trethowan, 2023).

-room, 167-173 Coventry Street 2-86 Clarke Street 9-55 York Street 54 Moray Street 1-143 Moray Street ng Heritage Overlay 440 Warehouse, 2 Alfred Place Warehouse, 31 Ross Street 220 Clarendon Street 1 Moray Street the Heritage Overlay as their significance warrants heritage protection.
+the Heritage Overlay as their significance warrants heritage protection.
 Some places are recommended to be included as standalone heritage places, whereas others are recommended to be included in the HO440.